The-Burnes-Center/rebootdemocracy/ISR_DOCUMENTATION.md

    - `Netlify-CDN-Cache-Control: public, max-age=31536000, stale-while-revalidate=31536000, durable`
 5. Subsequent requests are served from CDN cache

+### Why We Need Cache Purge with ISR

+**Important**: ISR (Incremental Static Regeneration) regenerates pages based on **time** (TTL), not content changes.
+This means:

+- **Without cache purge**: Old cached content would be served until the TTL expires (which could be a very long time with `isr: true`)
+- **With cache purge**: We force immediate regeneration when content changes, ensuring users get fresh content right away
+- **ISR's stale-while-revalidate**: Can serve stale content while regenerating in the background, but we want fresh content immediately when content changes

+**Cache Layers**:
+- **Edge CDN Cache**: Cached at edge locations for fast delivery
+- **Durable Cache**: Global object store that persists across edge nodes
+- Both layers need to be purged for immediate content updates

 ### 2. Cache Revalidation Flow

 When revalidation is triggered (via button click or webhook):